tulip-lang/tulip/doc/intro.md

 f = [ x => do-thing-to x ]
 ```

 Naming all the variables and typing `=>` every time can be a pain on the repl, so for simple blocks tulip provides a feature called **autoblocks** and the **autovar**.
-Autoblocks are also delimited by square brackets, but contain no pattern and only a single clause.
+Autoblocks are also delimited by square brackets, but contain only a single clause.
 The autovar, denoted `$`, is the argument to the closest-nested autoblock:

 ``` tulip
 list > map [ some-fn $ arg ]